q4learn/.github/profile/README.md

-# q4learn

 > Quest and Quiz, for Learning Skill.

-q4learn is a platform to create a scenario for developing an application.
+It's collection of tools for creating a scenario for developing an application.